RanSuLab/starter-academic/content/zh/publication/Empirical comparison and analysis of/index.md

 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-- admin
+- Ran Su
 - Jie Hu
+- Quan Zou
 - Balachandran Manavalan*
-- Quan Zou*
 - Leyi Wei*